damons/pc/PLUGINS.md

 ```

 ### Menu
-Your plugin can expose a `decorateMenu` function to modify the Hyper menu template.
+Your plugin can expose a `decorateMenu` function to modify the Procli menu template.
 Check the (Electron documentation)[https://electronjs.org/docs/api/menu-item] for more details about the different menu item types/options available.

 Be careful, a click handler will be executed on the main process.
 If you need to trigger a handler in the render process you need to use an `rpc` message like this: